joeldmyers/fun-xyz-takehome/README.md

 - I put the API call behind the API so as not to expose the API key publicly.
 It still would need to be locked down more with CORS protection (see below)
 - I used [react-query](https://tanstack.com/query/latest/docs/framework/react/overview) to manage API calls.
 - I set this to refetch data every five seconds, so as to have it be more like a "live streaming" app.
 This would need discussion with product to consider tradeoffs (e.g., API call costs, rate limits)
+- I set up the dollar input in the middle.
+This wasn't in the wireframe, but I was following "They need a simple tool to select two tokens (a source and a target) and input a USD amount" from the PDF.

 ### Things I would do if I had more time